staticJPL/Render-Dependency-Graph-Documentation/Render Dependency Graph (RDG).md

 ### Properties

-With the Render Graph we are able to abstract render operations to a single way to produce render code.
-This allows for clarity of the code and debuggability for tools to interpret resource lifetimes and render pass dependencies to effectively reduce development time.
+The Render Dependency Graph abstracts render operations into a concise form for generating render code.
+This approach enhances code clarity and facilitates debuggability, enabling tools to interpret resource lifetimes and render pass dependencies effectively, thereby reducing development time.

-The next generation of Graphics APIs such as DX12 and Vulkan manage resource states and transitions depending on operations we want to perform.
+The next generation of Graphics APIs such as DX12 and Vulkan manage resource states transitions depending on operations performed.

 ![[Unreal Engine Render Dependency Graph/Diagrams/RDG_ResourceTransition.png]](https://github.com/staticJPL/Render-Dependency-Graph-Documentation/blob/563954a23906d392d55727b1132446abdd73d0dd/Diagrams/RDG_ResourceTransition.png)

-Using render graphs these operations can be handled automatically without manual input.
-As seen in the diagram above, a graphics programmer can declare what resources are needed for their shader input, render targets and or depth-stencils.
-Resource transitions are handled by the graph, you can visualize the green lines as “read” and red lines as “write” operations.
-Each render graph node has knowledge of these interactions and allows it to place `Barriers` for resource transitions.
-This means that a optimal barrier ensures that there is an optimal command queue setup.
+Using render graphs allows operations to be handled automatically without manual input.
+As seen in the diagram above, a graphics programmer can declare what resources are needed for their shader input.
+Since Resource transitions are handled by the graph, you can visualize the green lines as “read” and red lines as “write” operations.
+Each render graph node has knowledge of these operations and allows it to place `Barriers` for resource transitions.
+This means that optimal barriers placed ensure there is an optimal command queue setup.
 So if `resource A` is used as a shader resource for
-`Pass 1` but as a render target for `pass 2` then we will still need a resource transition to render between the two targets.
+`Pass 1` but as a render target for `pass 2` then you will still need a resource transition to render between these two targets.
 This reduces calls and saves memory allocation.

 ![[Unreal Engine Render Dependency Graph/Diagrams/RDG_PassResourceLifetime.png]](https://github.com/staticJPL/Render-Dependency-Graph-Documentation/blob/563954a23906d392d55727b1132446abdd73d0dd/Diagrams/RDG_PassResourceLifetime.png)

 In the image above, for example, `resource A` is used only up to the third pass.
-On the other hand, `resource C` starts getting used in the fourth pass, and so its lifetime does not overlap the one of `resource A`, meaning that we can use the same memory for both resources.
+On the other hand, `resource C` starts getting used in the fourth pass, and so its lifetime does not overlap `resource A`, meaning we have reuse of the same memory for both resources.

-The same concept applies for resource A and D, and in general we will have multiple ways to overlap our memory allocations, so we will also need clever ways to detect the best allocation strategy.
+The same concept applies for resource A and D. In general there will be multiple ways to overlap our memory allocations, so we will also need clever ways to detect the best allocation strategy.

 ### RDG Resources

 There are resources that are used on “Per-frame” basis: which are technically called graph or transient resources since their lifetime can be fully handled by the render graph.
-Some examples of “Per-Frame” resources are `Gbuffers` and Camera Depth which are deferred in lighting pass.
+Some examples of “Per-Frame” resources are `Gbuffers` and Camera Depth which are deferred in the lighting pass.

-`Transient` resources are meant for a render graph to last for a specific time within a single frame so there is a lot of potential for memory re-use.
-The are other resources that are used outside and are dependent on other resources like a window swapchain back buffer, so the graph in this case will limit itself to just managing their state.
-This is know as `external resources`.
+`Transient` resources are intended for a render graph to exist for a specific duration within a single frame, offering significant potential for memory reuse.
+There are other resources used externally and dependent on other resources, such as a window swapchain back buffer.
+In this case, the graph will limit itself to managing their state, known as `external resources`.

 ### Transient Resource System